-The quickest and most effective way to pay bills to TKE HQ is through the TKE Chapter Module located at Module.TKE.org.
+The quickest and most effective way to pay bills to TKE HQ is through the TKE Chapter Module located at module.tke.org.
 From there, you can process a payment via credit card, debit card or eCheck.
-Be mindful, many debit cards put a daily limit on purchases. \$2,500 and \$5,000 are common daily transaction limits, but check with your local branch for your specific limit To learn how to use the Chapter Module, visit TKE.org/ModuleHelp.
+Be mindful, many debit cards put a daily limit on purchases. \$2,500 and \$5,000 are common daily transaction limits.
+To learn how to use the Chapter Module, please visit tke.org/modulehelp.